Tpj-root/isro/Quiz_Assessment.md

 d.The strength of the next sunspot cycle

-d.
+Ans: d.
 The strength of the next sunspot cycle ??